 Training and development

 The Inspector-General's Employment Guidelines reinforce the Inspector-General's commitment to staff development.
 As well as providing internal staff training on an ad hoc basis, the Inspector-General financially supports individual staff members who wish to complete post-graduate courses or attend specific development opportunities.
-Several staff members are working towards finalising Masters studies in either tax or law.
+Some staff members are working towards finalising Masters studies.

 Table 4 details the number of staff employed by the Office of Inspector-General of Taxation, by category and gender.
 All staff are employed under the Public Service Act 1999.